 Anyone who has had the privilege of riding down the street and looking into the faces along the parade route, especially the children, knows why the Bluegrass Irish Society has put all the effort into it, and is willing to continue to provide it free to the community.

 Our goal is to provide a community activity for all to enjoy and/or in which to participate.
 We delight in having children’s groups, community organizations, animal units and musical activities in the parade.
 We do not wish to provide incentive for organizations to invest in expensive, elaborate floats.
 Rather we suggest donating that money to an available charity and come down Main Street with a flat bed or pick up truck decorated with green cardboard and crepe paper and play some music and wave to the kids.

 While the parade honors the contributions that the Irish people have made to Lexington and Kentucky in general, it is not just for the Irish.
-In each of the previous years we have made a point of inviting all groups of every race, nationality and religion to come and celebrate their roots with the Irish.
+In each of the previous years we have made a point of inviting groups from across our community to come and celebrate their roots with the Irish.

-The parade has helped turn St. Patrick’s Day into a community wide celebration that has been both fun and beneficial to the business community including restaurants, bars, clothing stores, beverage distribution companies, etc. Before 1980, there were no St. Patrick’s Day celebrations in the city other than the parade.
+The parade has turned into a community wide celebration that has been both fun and beneficial to the business community including restaurants, bars, clothing stores, beverage distribution companies, etc. Before 1980, there were no St. Patrick’s Day celebrations in the city other than the parade.
 Along with the Sister Cities Organization and other activities, the parade has boosted cultural exchanges and tourism for both Ireland and Central Kentucky.